Malpractice Insurance Costs and Going Bare

 In those states where malpractice costs are soaring beyond reach and bonding is permissible, “going bare” is certainly an option for careful consideration, assuming there are no ethical concerns involved.

 Under either circumstance, however, anyone seriously concerned about securing personal assets from possible litigation should consider establishing a strong asset protection plan.
-A properly drafted Family Limited Partnership (FLP) combined with an International Asset Protection Trust (APT) is still the most secure way to ensure that the courts will not leave you and your bank accounts truly bare.
+A properly drafted Asset Management Limited Partnership (AMLP) combined with a Bridge Trust (r) is still the most secure way to ensure that the courts will not leave you and your bank accounts truly bare.

 Having said that, like everyone else in America, physicians are vulnerable to a great many other types of lawsuits besides those involving malpractice.
 One can be sued for discrimination, sexual harassment, wrongful termination and a myriad of other complaints.
 In fact, doctors are twice as likely to be hit with a sexual discrimination award than a judgment for medical malpractice!